channeladam/ChannelAdam.TestFrameworks/README.md

 # ChannelAdam.TestFrameworks

 ## DEPRECATION NOTICE
+This repo has been deprecated.

-The full .NET framework libraries in this repo have been deprecated (apart from the BizTalk ones).
+The full .NET framework libraries in this repo (apart from the BizTalk one) have been deprecated.

-The functionality has been refactored out into the following ChannelAdam .NET Standard libraries.
+The functionality of those libraries have been refactored out into the following ChannelAdam .NET Standard libraries.
 - https://github.com/channeladam/ChannelAdam.TestFramework
 - https://github.com/channeladam/ChannelAdam.TestFramework.Moq
 - https://github.com/channeladam/ChannelAdam.TestFramework.MSTest